andersonrss/gs_composer/README.md

-# Generating guitar solos by ingeter programming
+# Generating guitar solos by integer programming

 ### A brief description